PatrickJS/cli-book/chapter-two/chapter-two.md

 	  "license": "BSD"
 	}

 Note that this creates the `package.json` file for you.
-This is a barebones configuration.
-We will need to add a couple attributes to allow it to be installed as a global package that adds terminal commands.
+This basic configuration is a great starting point, but requires a few tweaks to suit our needs.

-##Configuring package.json for command line tools
+## Configuring package.json

 To allow your script to be run from the terminal, there are a couple of configurations in `package.json` you need to be aware of.

-###Prefer Global
+### Prefer Global Installation

-The first property to add is `preferGlobal`. `preferGloabl` is a handy little property that tells npm this module is intended to be install globally and used from the terminal.
+`preferGloabl` is a handy little property that tells npm this module is intended to be install globally and used from the terminal.
 If a user tries to install the module locally, npm will warn them that the package is intended for global installation.

 ```
 {